ElektraInitiative/libelektra/doc/decisions/cryptograhic_key_handling.md

 ## Assumptions

 - The user knows or is willing to learn how to use GPG.
-- The user is willing to configure `gpg` and `pinentry` on her system, as it does not always run out of the box (depending on the distribution)
+- The user is willing to configure `pinentry` on her system, as it does not always run out of the box (depending on the distribution)
+- The user knows how to create and identify an asymmetric key pair using `gpg`

 ## Considered Alternatives

-We considered passing the key and IV in form of plugin configuration and meta-keys, but this approach violates our constraints.
+We considered passing the key and IV in form of plugin configuration and meta-keys, but this approach possibly exposes the key to other modules.
+Thus our constraints are violated.

+Also we considered using the gpg-agent (or pcscd, which uses a similar protocol) for providing asymmetric cryptographic operations.
+The problem with gpg-agent is that it only provides operations which require the private part of the key-pair (i.e. signing and decrypting).
+We would still have to implement the counterpart operations (i.e. verifying and encrypting) on our own.
+Starting the gpg-agent and the whole interprocess communication is either tedious work (when implemented by oneself) or adds another dependency (when using libassuan).
+So we do not consider the gpg-agent to be a viable option.

 ## Decision

 ### General Approach

-The introduction of a KDF will enable the user to provide a single password, which is used to derive the key and the IV for the cryptographic operations.
+The introduction of a GPG interface enables the user to utilize her existing key-pairs for cryptographic operations in Elektra.
+The private key is used for encrypting a random sequence, which serves as seed for a key derivation function (KDF).
+This way we can safely derivate cryptographic keys for symmetric value encryption.
 Both OpenSSL and libgcrypt have built-in support for the PBKDF2 (see RFC 2898).

-Instead of having the keys `crypto/iv` and `crypto/key` within the plugin configuration, we will have `crypto/password` for the moment.
-In the future there will be other ways of requesting this password (like the pgp-agent but this will be another issue).

-The Key `crypto/password` (as part of the plugin config) will be used to derive the cryptographic key and the IV.

 The PBKDF2 needs an iteration number and a salt in order to work.
 Those values will be stored per Key as MetaKey.

 ### Implementation Details